There are many types of goals that a person can set, but perhaps the most important in the long run are those that lead to spiritual growth.

 This plan can come in the form of spiritual goals, several examples of which follow below.

-These examples are as valid for a person who follows a particular religious code as they are for someone who is spiritual but not religious.
+The examples below are as valid for a person who follows a particular religious code as they are for someone who is spiritual but not religious.

 Consider setting some of these spiritual goals – perhaps one or two at a time – and stick with them until they become a concrete part of your life and habits.